annaneofficial/CS50x-2025/README.md

 - Web development with Flask
 - Cybersecurity fundamentals
 - Problem-solving and algorithmic thinking

-## 📬 Contact
-I'm always open to networking and discussing tech!
-Feel free to reach out:
-- 📧 Email: [your email]
-- 💼 LinkedIn: [your LinkedIn profile]
-- 🐙 GitHub: [your GitHub profile]

 ---
 🔹 *"Learning never exhausts the mind."* – Leonardo da Vinci 🔹